Adult Literacy Programs

 1. One-to-One Tutoring

-This program partners adults who want to improve their skills with trained volunteers who meet for one to three hours each week.
+Partners adults who want to improve their skills with trained volunteers who meet for one to three hours each week.
 In creating matches, we consider the needs, schedules and interests of both the learner and the volunteer tutor.
 The learner’s goals and individualized plan guide the tutoring process.
 Ongoing staff support and assessment are provided.
-We rely on the help and support of dozens of amazing tutors who also provide encouragement, focus and mentoring.
+We rely on the help and support of dozens of amazing tutors who also provide their skills, time, and support.
 Learners can be involved in tutoring and / or group learning at the same time.

 2. Group Learning

 Action Read offers a variety of groups that focus on improving reading, writing and numeracy for learners who are at basic and intermediate literacy levels.
 We offer short-term and ongoing groups.
-There are usually no more than 10-12 people per group.
+There is a maximum of 12 people per group.

 Learners at Action Read are using computers to improve their reading and writing skills in all kinds of ways.
 They are exploring the web, reading and write e-mails, researching health and employment issues, and practicing their literacy skills.
 They are using software that accommodates special learning needs.